Pre-order HER REBEL HIGHNESS:

-I’m a Chinese American author who writes YA and MG books that feature kickass Asian American heroines.
+I’m a Chinese American author who writes YA and MG books that feature kickass Asian American heroes.
 Growing up as a Chinese American girl, these were the kind of characters she hungered to find in books.
 I believe that it’s important for all kids to recognize themselves as the heroes of the books they read and that diverse books help us create a better world is what drives her writing.
 She has two wonderful kids of my own and want them to grow up with books that represent them.

 I was a 2019 We Need Diverse Books mentee with Swati Avashti and a 2021 Highlights Foundation Muslim Storytellers Fellow.
 Her debut novel Heiress Apparently was a 2021 Washington State Book Award finalist in the Young Adult Literature category.
 She has a BA in Creative Writing from the University of Washington and an MA in English with a Creative Writing focus from the University of Illinois, Chicago.
 I’m represented by Christa Heschke and Daniele Hunter of McIntosh and Otis.
 Diana lives in a suburb of Seattle and teaches composition, creative writing, literature, and humanities at North Seattle College.